 Children are born with 20 primary teeth; with these they learn to chew and speak.
 Eventually their jaw accommodates for the permanent adult teeth that will appear several years later.
 During these formative years children are especially susceptible to decay, which can cause pain and tooth loss.
 These are both serious problems that could interfere later in life with their oral development as adults.
 There are a number of things that parents can do to ensure to prevent tooth decay in children.

-Our Burke Pediatric Dentists are committed to helping parent’s take proactive steps to keep their child’s teeth as healthy as possible.
+Our Woodbridge and Burke Pediatric Dentists are committed to helping parent’s take proactive steps to keep their child’s teeth as healthy as possible.
 This article is informative for parent’s of children of all ages, even if your child is a baby – it’s never to early to be proactive about your child’s oral health.
-Our Pediatric Dentist office in Burke, VA has written an article to help educate parent’s in the local area that there is a dentist near by that genuinely cares about their child’s oral health sight unseen and want’s to help them make a difference.
+Our Pediatric Dentist office in Woodbridge and Burke, VA has written an article to help educate parent’s in the local area that there is a dentist near by that genuinely cares about their child’s oral health sight unseen and want’s to help them make a difference.

 5 TIPS TO PREVENT TOOTH DECAY IN CHILDREN